saxenahysm/saxenahysm/README.md

 ### :man_technologist: About Me :

 - 👋 Hi, I’m Shyam Sunder a Mobile Application Developer.
-- More than 3years of experience in android application development using  java.
+- 3+ years of experience in android application development using  java.
 - I’m interested in kotlin and Flutter for cross plateform mobile application development.
 - I’m currently learning Kotlin And Java for Android Application Development.
 <!---- 💞️ I’m looking to collaborate with other developer for contribution.--->